apache/plc4x/plc4j/integrations/apache-nifi/README.md

 } ]
 ```

 Also, it is important to keep in mind the Processor Scheduling Configuration.
 Using the parameter **Run Schedule** (for example to *1 sec*), the reading frequency can be set.
-Note that by default, this value is defined to 0 sec (as fast as posible).
+Note that by default, this value is defined to 0 sec (as fast as possible).